Kailexi/Maze_Solver/README.md

 3. **Enjoy!**
 ---

-## Collaboration & Contribution

-We’re building this project together!
-Feel free to:

-- Fork the repository and create feature branches
-- Write clear, concise commit messages
-- Submit pull requests for code reviews and integration

----

 ## Documentation & Learning

-This project is designed not only as a game but as a learning tool:
+This project is designed as a learning tool for future RUDN students and as part of [@Kailexi](https://github.com/Kailexi) portfolio:

-- Understand the **inner workings of pathfinding algorithms**
-- Gain experience with **Unreal Engine’s C++ workflow**
-- Explore **real-time visualization** of AI decision-making

 ---